InstallerLegacy/virtualhub.eu.org/docs/1970s/1976/xvm-dos-rsx/simh/index.md

 :::tip

 Telnet client may not be installed by default depending on your host operating system.
-We will post a tutorial on how to install it on Windows and different Linux distributions on [VirtualHub Setup website](https://screenshots.virtualhub.eu.org) soon.
+You can install it by following [this VirtualHub Setup tutorial](https://setup.virtualhub.eu.org/telnet/).

 :::